The Valuable SEO Advice That Fulfilled One Contest Winner’s Dream

 If you find that a company with a similar domain name is taking away your traffic, you can claim that domain.
 For local listings, you can indicate to Google that your local addresses/listings have been hijacked.
 A Google representative should be able to help you with getting the domains/listings back.
 You can also file a DMCA (Digital Millennium Copyright Act) complaint with Google, a form that is easily available online.
 All you have to do is give Google your copyright number or your trademark number to file the DMCA (just to be on the safe side).

-Dhananjay: How does PWA (Progressive Web Apps) fit into our SEO strategy?
+Dhananjay: How do PWAs (Progressive Web Apps) fit into our SEO strategy?

 To learn more about PWAs, type “site:google.com Progressive Web Apps” on Google.

-Dhananjay looked thrilled after his interaction with Bruce and receiving his valuable SEO advice.
+Dhananjay looked thrilled after receiving valuable SEO advice from his interaction with Bruce.
 And why not?
-After all, how many people have the privilege of meeting the most well known proponent of SEO on the planet!
+After all, how many people have the privilege of meeting the most well known proponent of SEO on the planet!?

 Siddharth Lal is the managing director of Bruce Clay India, established in 2009 and based in Gurgaon, India.